 A CASA volunteer provides a judge with a carefully researched background of the child to help the court make a sound decision about that child’s future.
 Each home placement case is as unique as the child involved.
-The CASA volunteer must determine if it is in the child’s best interest to stay with his or her parents or guardians, be placed in foster care, or be freed for permanent adoption.
-The CASA volunteer makes a recommendation on placement to the judge, and follows through on the case until it is permanently resolved.
+The CASA volunteer must determine if it is in the child’s best interest to stay with their parents or guardians, be placed in foster care, or be freed for permanent adoption.
+The CASA volunteer makes a recommendation on placement to the judge and follows through on the case until it is permanently resolved.

 How does a CASA volunteer investigate a case?

-To prepare a recommendation, the CASA volunteer talks with the child, parents, family members, social workers, school officials, health providers and others who are knowledgeable about the child’s history.
-The CASA volunteer also reviews all records pertaining to the child – school, medical and social worker reports; and other documents.
+To prepare a recommendation, the CASA volunteer talks with the child, parents, family members, social workers, school officials, health providers, and others who are knowledgeable about the child’s history.
+The CASA volunteer also reviews all records pertaining to the child – school, medical and social worker reports, as well as other documents.

 How does a CASA volunteer differ from a CYFD social worker?

 CYFD (Children, Youth & Families Department) social workers are State employees.
 They sometimes work on as many as 20 cases at a time and are frequently unable to conduct a comprehensive investigation of each.
 The CASA volunteer has more time and a smaller caseload (an average of 1-2 cases at a time).
-The CASA volunteer does not replace a social worker on a case; he or she is an independent appointee of the court.
+The CASA volunteer does not replace a social worker on a case; they are an independent appointee of the court.
 The CASA volunteer can thoroughly examine a child’s case, has knowledge of community resources, and can make a recommendation to the court independent of state agency restrictions.

 How does the role of a CASA volunteer differ from an attorney?